TataSher/TataSher/README.md

 ## About Me

 Architect turned software engineer.
 Recently completed a full-stack software development boot camp at Makers Academy.
 A very creative, friendly, and curious creature.
-Love coming up with new ideas and making them come true with a bunch of amazing people.
+Love coming up with new ideas and making them come to life with a bunch of amazing people.

 ## Skills
   - Object-Oriented Programming(OOP)